intelligence38000/android-docs/src/pages/plugins/overview/location-layer.md

 ### Gesture thresholds to dismiss camera tracking

 The plugin is integrated with the Mapbox Gestures library.
-You have the option to adjust thresholds for tracking a user’s interaction with the map, and subsequently, breaking camera tracking if the threshold is exceeded:
+You have the option to adjust thresholds for tracking a user’s interaction with the map, and then, breaking camera tracking if the threshold is exceeded:

 - `LocationLayerOptions#trackingInitialMoveThreshold(float)` adjusts the minimum single pointer movement in pixels required to break camera tracking.
 - `LocationLayerOptions#trackingMultiFingerMoveThreshold(float)` adjusts minimum multi pointer movement in pixels required to break camera tracking (for example during scale gesture).